Galați: Growth

 Despite the wars and unrest, Galați developed based on trade (especially grain exports).
 In 1805, France and England established vice-consulates.
 In 1832, the School of the Holy Archangels Michael and Gabriel is founded.
 Two years later, in 1834, Austrian ships were having scheduled arrivals and in 1837, Galați was declared a free port (this was revoked in 1882).
 In 1850, James Buchanan, the U.S. president, sent a vice-consul to Galați and the U.S. opened a consulate in 1858.
 Galați was also a trading port for German lands.
-When the Crimean War (1854–1856) finished, Galați became a seat of the Danube European Commission.
+When the Crimean War (1854–1856) ended, Galați became a seat of the Danube European Commission.
 In 1869, the Mihai Eminescu municipal park opened and by 1870, factories were opening.
 By, 1908 they numbered 41.
 On 13 September 1872, the King Charles I railway station and northern city rail tunnel opened.
 The River station opened shortly after on 24 September 1880.
 In 1889, the V. A. Urechia library opened.